Man played high school basketball at 25, dated 14-year-old; no prison time

 She declined.

-Gilstrap-Portley had actually graduated from North Mesquite High School in the Houston area in 2011.
+Gilstrap-Portley had actually graduated from North Mesquite High School in 2011, which is also in the Dallas area.
 In an interview with Reallyfe Productions to promote the aspiring rapper’s mixtape, Gilstrap-Portley said the coaches kicked him off the team for cursing at parents, causing a commotion, drinking before games – overall, just being a nuisance.

 He wanted a second shot at high school ball.
 So, when Hurricane Harvey hit, he pounced on the opportunity.